-John F. Finn, 58, has been a director since 2007.
+John F. Finn, 62, has been a director since 2007.
 For more than five years, he has been the President and Chief Executive Officer of Gardner, Inc., a wholesale distributor to the outdoor power equipment industry.
-Mr. Finn also serves as a director of Cardinal Health, Inc., a health-care services company.
+Mr. Finn also serves as the lead director of Cardinal Health, Inc., a health-care services company, and a trustee of the J.P.
+Morgan Funds.
 He is a member of the Audit Committee.

-Daniel J. Gunsett, 60, has been a director since 1996.
+Daniel J. Gunsett, 61, has been a director since 1996.
 For more than five years, he has been a partner with the law firm of Baker & Hostetler LLP.
 He is a member of the Compensation, Executive, Nominating and Corporate Governance, and Stock Repurchase Committees.

-Judith D. Hook, 55, has been a director since 2003.
+Judith D. Hook, 56, has been a director since 2003.
 Ms. Hook has been an investor for more than five years.
-She is a member of the Compensation and Stock Repurchase Committees.
-Ms. Hook is the sister of Michael H. Dempsey.
+She is a member of the Compensation, Stock Repurchase, and Nominating and Corporate Governance Committees.
+Ms. Hook is the aunt of John W. McNamara.